-10.1 A number of planning monitoring reports, for example the Residential Land Availability Assessment and the Strategic Housing Land Availability Assessment, are produced on an annual basis by the Council to feed into the Annual Monitoring Report (AMR).
-This all-encompassing report (AMR) is produced each year and published on the Council's website.
+10.1 A number of planning monitoring reports, for example the Residential Land Availability Assessment and the Strategic Housing Land Availability Assessment, are produced on an annual basis by the Council to feed into the Authority Monitoring Report (AMR - formerly known as an Annual Monitoring Report).
+This allencompassing report (AMR) is produced each year and published on the Council's website.
 The report assesses progress towards the implementation of the Local Development Scheme, and the extent to which the policies in Council's Development Plan are being achieved.
 If necessary, the Local Development Scheme will be revised in light of these monitoring reports.